Michelino da Besozzo: Maturity

 Michelino's 1410 visit to Venice was incredibly significant to the overall development of Venetian painting in the following two decades.
 Both Venice and Vicenza appreciated and lauded Michelino's delicate style.
-Other notable works include Mystic Marriage of St Catherine, which is now located in the Pinacoteca in Siena.
-This small painting depicts the marriage between St Catherine and Christ.
-Mystic Marriage of St Catherine and the Marriage of the Virgin are the only two works (both panel paintings) that can definitively be attributed to Michelino.
+Other notable works include Mystic Marriage of St. Catherine, which is now located in the Pinacoteca in Siena.
+This small painting depicts the marriage between St. Catherine and Christ.
+Mystic Marriage of St. Catherine and the Marriage of the Virgin are the only two works (both panel paintings) that can definitively be attributed to Michelino.
 Marriage of the Virgin is owned by the Metropolitan Museum of Art in New York City, and now has a damaged surface.
-This work, made from tempera on wood with raised gold ornament depicts an elderly Joseph presenting a young and timid Virgin with a ring.
-The humor found in the expressions of the surrounding rejected men highlight Michelino's skill through his ability to inject movement into the scene with expression.
+This work, made from tempera on wood with raised gold ornament, depicts an elderly Joseph presenting a young and timid Virgin with a ring.
+The humour found in the expressions of the surrounding rejected men highlights Michelino's skill through his ability to inject movement into the scene with expression.
 Marriage of the Virgin mirrors the crowded composition of Michelino's work with illuminated manuscripts; furthermore, the curvilinear forms in the work are emblematic of the International Gothic Style.

 Legacy and significance

-Michelino was given great recognition for his work and skill during his lifetime and after, and is only largely unknown today because so few of his works have survived.
+Michelino was given great recognition for his work and skill during his lifetime and after, and is largely unknown today because so few of his works have survived.
 Humanist Umberto Decembrio called Michelino “the most distinguished artist of our time.”
 Contemporaries referred to Michelino as the "supreme painter."
-Furthermore, The Duke of Berry sent an agent to interview Michelino, who reported that Michelino was “the most excellent painter among all the painters in the world.”
+Furthermore, the Duke of Berry sent an agent to interview Michelino, who reported that Michelino was “the most excellent painter among all the painters in the world.”